 The flood also went up to the residence of the ruler of Lampang.
 It receded on August 30.
 There was a lot of damage.

 During World War Two, forces of the Imperial Japanese Army were stationed in Lampang.
 Imperial Japanese Army Air Force (IJAAF) units, early based at Lampang Airfield, flew support for Japan’s successful 1942 invasion of Burma in early 1942.
 After this, the importance of Lampang declined as Japan’s limited manufacturing base, confounded by Allied bombing, was unable to keep up with IJAAF losses and new aircraft were released direct to Japan’s combat fronts in ever-decreasing numbers, and bypassing Lampang.

 Lampang was a target for allied airforces but the Ratchadapisek Bridge survived the war.
 The woman who has been credited with saving the Ratchadapisek Bridge was Lucy Starling.
-She was an American missionary who spent 20 years in Lampang.
-She was the principal of the Vijjinari School.
-She left Siam before the war broke out, in July 1941.
+She was an American missionary who spent 20 years in Lampang and was the principal of the Vitchanaree School.
+Miss Starling left Siam before the war broke out, in July 1941.

 Back in the US she started working for the Office of Strategic Services and became the head of the Thailand desk.
-Her is the story of how she saved the Ratchadapisek Bridge, as she wrote in her book Dawn over Temple Roofs.
+Here is the story of how she saved the Ratchadapisek Bridge, as she wrote in her book Dawn over Temple Roofs.

 “One day there was brought to my desk a sheaf of papers concerning war strategy in Thailand.
 Among them was a drawing of the bridge in Lampang, which had been marked for bombing by the allies.
 I was aghast, for the bridge was a mile from the railroad, and had no strategic value whatsoever.
 It was a lovely structure and its loss would be a serious inconvenience to the populace.
 I lost no time in getting the word to headquarters, though I had to wait for months to know if my efforts had been successful.
 Fifteen years later I was introduced to someone who said: “Oh, you are the lady who saved the bridge in Lampang!”
 I felt like Horatius, though his bridge was destroyed and he had to swim to safety.”